 Typical Training of a Young Horse: Basic Ground Manners

-Most young horses do get a basic course of training, usually revolving around what are collectively called “Ground Manners.”
+Most young horses do get a basic course of training, usually revolving around what is collectively called “Ground Manners.”

-- being led by Halter
+1. Walking calmly while being led by Halter

-- lifting feet when asked (for hoof cleaning and trimming)
+4. Lifting hooves when asked (for hoof cleaning and trimming)

-- loading and unloading from a horse trailer.
+5. Loading and unloading from a horse trailer.